 Smoke Extra

-You can choose to smoke extra turkey to keep as leftovers that can be popped out and whipped up into an easy dinner at anytime.
+You can smoke extra turkey to keep as leftovers, which can be popped out and whipped up into an easy dinner at any time.
+Leftovers can be stored in an airtight container in the fridge for up to a week or frozen for up to four months.

 Keep the Lid Closed

-There’s no real reason to do it as your thermometer will tell you everything that you need to know.
+There’s no real reason to do it; your thermometer will tell you everything you need.

 Traeger Smoked Turkey